max-49/zeropam/README.md

-# PAM C2 (for educational purposes) (A.K.A ZeroPAM)
+# ZeroPAM
-Custom PAM module proxies all authentication requests and sends credentials to a remote server (built for educational purposes to understand how PAM works on the backend)
+Custom PAM module for use during red team/blue team competition that proxies all authentication requests and sends credentials to a remote server

 ## Setup:
 1. Write all target IP addresses in inventory.ini under the [targets] section